Sous Vide Vanilla Extract Recipe

 I’ve been making homemade vanilla extract for years and giving it as gifts during the holidays.
 But you know what?
 You really need to plan ahead!
 The vanilla extract process takes months to really get a good flavor.

-With the sous vide, you’ll be ready to cook (or gift) your vanilla extract in a matter of hours – at least four hours is great, but if you’ve got even more time, I’d give it six hours for maximum flavor extraction.
+With the sous vide, you’ll be ready to cook with (or gift) your vanilla extract in a matter of hours.
+At least four hours in the sous vide is great, but if you’ve got even more time, I’d give it six hours for maximum flavor extraction.

-There is absolutely no need to reach for the good vodka when making this recipe.
-I use the cheapest vodka that I can find in the store – just ensure that it is over 40% alcohol (80-proof).
+• Vodka – There is absolutely no need to reach for the good vodka when making this recipe.
+I use the cheapest vodka that I can find in the store.
+Just ensure that it is over 40% alcohol (80-proof).

 • Set sous vide for 130 degrees.

-• Add three split vanilla beans to a quart sized mason jar.
+• Add the split vanilla beans to a quart sized mason jar.

 • Fill with vodka, leaving a half inch open space from the top.